The Haunted Bedroom: Plot

-As described in a film magazine, New York reporter Betsy Thorne (Bennett) travels to the railroad station in a Southern state to investigate a missing man where she overhears a conversation between the sheriff and an imported detective that reporters are barred from the house and grounds where the mystery has taken place.
+As described in a film magazine, New York reporter Betsy Thorne travels to the railroad station in a Southern state to investigate a missing man where she overhears a conversation between the sheriff and an imported detective that reporters are barred from the house and grounds where the mystery has taken place.
 By good fortune she comes across a maid sent to the house from Richmond, and so frightens her that she gains a chance to act in her place.
 She finds an extraordinary set of affairs at the house, and during the first night is nearly terrified out of her senses when, hiding in the chapel, she sees a ghostly figure come from the grand organ.
 The house is roused by her screams as she flees the room, and she is forbidden from going back there by the sister of the missing man.
 During the following night she is locked in her room during a thunderstorm, and while escaping through a window sees the ghostly figure again in the family graveyard.
 She enlists the aid of an old black man and, both badly scared, make an investigation which starts from a particular chord played at the grand organ.
 They find that certain keys cause a secret door in the organ to open, revealing a secret passage to a family tomb.
 There she discovers two expert crooks and solves a mystery that has baffled the detectives, laying bare the scheme to extort a young man accused of the crime whom she has become deeply interested.